Skip to Content

 We recommend this Great Barrier Reef liveaboard dive trip for Advanced divers, or divers with a minimum of 20 ocean dives, including 5 dives in the last 12 months.

 Day 3: Ribbon Reef 9 & 10.
-Around 7 am, the Spirit of Freedom courtesy coach will pick you up from your Cairns hotel and take you to Hinterland Aviation at Cairns General Aviation Airport.
-There, you'll board a light aircraft for a scenic flight up the coast to Lizard Island, marking the start of your 4-night liveaboard dive trip.
+Around 7 am, the Spirit of Freedom courtesy coach will pick up from Cairns hotels and head to Hinterland Aviation at Cairns General Aviation Airport.
+Board a light aircraft for a scenic flight up the coast to Lizard Island, marking the start of the 4-night liveaboard dive trip.

-Upon arrival, the Spirit of Freedom crew will greet you and transfer you to the vessel by tender.
-After a vessel orientation, set sail for Ribbon Reef Number 9 & 10.
-This afternoon, you'll have the chance to dive at various sites, including Challenger Bay, Lighthouse Bommie, Pixie Gardens, and Pixie Pinnacle.
-In the evening, you will embark on a 10-hour crossing to Osprey Reef in the Coral Sea.
-Explore our Coral Sea dive sites during your journey.
+Upon arrivve and after a vessel orientation, set sail for Ribbon Reef Number 9 & 10.
+This afternoon, have the chance to dive at various sites, including Challenger Bay, Lighthouse Bommie, Pixie Gardens, and Pixie Pinnacle.
+In the evening, embark on a 10-hour crossing to Osprey Reef in the Coral Sea.

 Day 4 & 5: Coral Sea.
-You'll spend two days diving at Osprey Reef, weather permitting.
+Spend two days diving at Osprey Reef, weather permitting.
 Australia's Coral Sea reefs are famous for their crystal-clear waters, with visibility ranging from 30 to 100 meters.
 The underwater landscape is striking, featuring sheer walls adorned with gorgonians, sea whips, and vibrant yellow soft corals rising from the ocean floor thousands of feet below.
-At 'North Horn,' located at the tip of Osprey Reef, you can encounter grey reef sharks, silvertips, and occasionally oceanic sharks, and experience a close-up with the Spirit of Freedom shark attraction dive.
+At 'North Horn,' located at the tip of Osprey Reef, it is common to encounter grey reef sharks, silvertips, and occasionally oceanic sharks, and experience a close-up with the Spirit of Freedom shark attraction dive.
 Each day will offer four to five dives, including a night dive on Monday.
-On Tuesday night, you will depart from Osprey Reef and travel overnight to the Ribbon Reefs.
+On Tuesday night, depart from Osprey Reef and travel overnight to the Ribbon Reefs.

 Day 6: Ribbon Reef Number 3.
-At Ribbon Reef Number 3, you will explore remarkable dive sites including Steve's Bommie, Temple of Doom, and Flare Point.
-Depending on weather conditions, you may also have the option to head south from Osprey Reef to Bougainville Reef, which is renowned for its unique underwater terrain, caverns, and a partially submerged wreck.
+At Ribbon Reef Number 3, explore remarkable dive sites including Steve's Bommie, Temple of Doom, and Flare Point.
+Depending on weather conditions, there is an option to head south from Osprey Reef to Bougainville Reef, which is renowned for its unique underwater terrain, caverns, and a partially submerged wreck.
 On Wednesday evening, embark on an overnight cruise back to Cairns.

 Accommodation: Spirit of Freedom, Ocean View Deluxe Room.
 Includes chef-prepared meals & snacks, wine and soft drinks are included with the evening meal, Tanks, air fills, Nautilus Lifeline and weight belt.
 Daily cabin service.